-The conclusions of this workshop, including the commissioned papers, will shortly be published as a book by Oxford University Press.
-This book will be the fifth in the series, where the Third World Centre for Water Management, Inter-American Development Bank, and National Water Agency of Brazil have collaborated to distill and synthesize the Latin American experiences in the water sector.
-The other books in this series are Water Policies and Institutions in Latin America, Integrated River Basin Management: The Latin American Experience, Women and Water Management: The Latin American Experience; and Water Pricing and Public Private Partnership in Latin America.
-All these books are available from Oxford University Press.
-For more information on the books and the workshop, please contact thirdworld centre@att.net.mx.
+The conclusions of the workshop, including the commissioned papers, will shortly be published by Oxford University Press.
+The book will be the fifth in the series, where the Third World Centre for Water Management, the Inter-American Development Bank and the National Water Agency of Brazil have collaborated to distil and synthesize the Latin American experiences in the water sector.
+Other books in this series include Water Policies and Institutions in Latin America, Integrated River Basin Management: The Latin American Experience, Women and Water Management: The Latin American Experience and Water Pricing and Public Private Partnership in Latin America.
+All are available from the publishers.
+For more information on the workshop and the forthcoming book, contact third-worldcentre@att.net.mx